This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Vegan Sweet Potato Brownies

-sweet potato brownie batter mixed in glass bowl
+sweet potato and brownie ingredients in a glass bowl.

 What do sweet potato brownies taste like?

-These taste remarkably like “real” brownies but slightly less-sweet than a boxed brownie mix because they call for low-glycemic coconut sugar.
+These taste remarkably like “real” brownies but are slightly less sweet than a boxed brownie mix because they call for low-glycemic coconut sugar.
 If you replace that with white sugar or brown sugar, they will taste even more like the real thing.
-You can taste the slightest hint of sweet potato when these are warm from the oven, but as they cool I think it becomes more undetectable.
+You can taste the slightest hint of sweet potato when these are warm from the oven, but as they cool, I think it becomes more undetectable.

 Can you freeze brownies?

-If you can’t finish this whole batch of sweet potato brownies in one week, you can freeze the leftovers in an airtight container for up to 3 months.
-I would let them thaw overnight in the fridge before you want to serve them again.
+If you can’t finish the entire batch of sweet potato brownies in one week, you can freeze the leftovers in an airtight container for up to three months.
+I would let them thaw overnight in the fridge before serving them again.

 Looking for more sweet potato recipes?
 Try Sweet Potato Smoothie, gluten-free muffins, or sweet potato & lentil curry for more ideas.